-- Will it make sense without an economical diesel engine?
+- Did it make sense without an economical diesel engine?

 Since its launch in 2015, the Skoda Superb Estate has been winning plaudits.
 Its combination of space, usability and sharp, good looks make it a compelling choice.
 And that's before you factor in its value pricing and great finance deals.

 In a market littered with talented opposition, the Superb is a stand-out proposition.
 Its enormity ensures it can be regarded as a legitimate rival for the likes of the Audi A6 Avant, Mercedes-Benz E-Class estate and Volvo V70 in terms of carrying capacity, while still competing against the Ford Mondeo estate and Volkswagen Passat estate on price.

 With that in mind, it feels like a very Parkers car to us.
 So, it makes perfect sense to run one on a longer basis – to see if what promises to be a too-good-to-be-true combination really is.